MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine/benefits.md

 ## 7. Supports Liver Health

 Sweet flag (Acorus calamus) supports liver health thanks to its rich composition of bioactive compounds, notably β-asarone, a major component known for its hepatoprotective properties.
-Studies have shown that sweet flag contains approximately 2-4% β-asarone in its rhizomes, contributing to its therapeutic effects on the liver.
+Studies have shown that Sweet Flag contains approximately 2-4% β-asarone in its rhizomes, contributing to its therapeutic effects on the liver.
 This compound has been identified for its ability to enhance liver function by promoting the secretion of bile and optimizing liver enzyme activity.
-Additionally, sweet flag contains essential oils such as eugenol and safrole, which further contribute to its hepatoprotective capabilities.
+Additionally, Sweet Flag contains essential oils such as eugenol and safrole, which further contribute to its hepatoprotective capabilities.

 The primary constituents and preparations that make sweet flag support liver health are shown in the following illustration.

 ![Sweet Flag Supports Liver Health](/images/acorus-calamus-medicine-benefits-supports-liver-health.jpg "Sweet Flag Supports Liver Health")

-Individuals with liver conditions such as fatty liver disease, hepatitis, and liver cirrhosis can benefit from sweet flag's liver-supportive properties.
-The β-asarone in sweet flag has demonstrated anti-inflammatory and antioxidant effects, helping to mitigate oxidative stress in the liver and reduce inflammation.
-These mechanisms make sweet flag a potential complementary option for individuals seeking natural support for liver health.
+Individuals with liver conditions such as fatty liver disease, hepatitis, and liver cirrhosis can benefit from Sweet Flag's liver-supportive properties.
+The β-asarone in Sweet Flag has demonstrated anti-inflammatory and antioxidant effects, helping to mitigate oxidative stress in the liver and reduce inflammation.
+These mechanisms make Sweet Flag a potential complementary option for individuals seeking natural support for liver health.

-To harness the liver-supporting benefits of sweet flag, the rhizomes of the plant are primarily utilized.
+To harness the liver-supporting benefits of Sweet Flag, the rhizomes of the plant are primarily utilized.
 These can be prepared in various forms, including teas, tinctures, or extracts.
 A common preparation involves grinding the dried rhizomes into a powder and infusing it into a tea.
 It is crucial to adhere to recommended dosages, as excessive intake may have adverse effects.
-Consulting with a healthcare professional is advised before incorporating sweet flag into any health regimen, particularly for individuals with pre-existing liver conditions or those taking medications that may interact with the plant's constituents.
+Consulting with a healthcare professional is advised before incorporating Sweet Flag into any health regimen, particularly for individuals with pre-existing liver conditions or those taking medications that may interact with the plant's constituents.

 ## 8. Boosts Immune Function